lstwn/masterthesis/README.md

 [here](./thesis/thesis_expressing_crdts_with_datalog_leo_stewen.pdf).
 In case of questions and remarks, feel free to open an issue or contact me via the handles in my [GitHub profile](https://github.com/lstwn).

-## TODOs

-- [ ] Fix broken GitHub build pipeline for LaTeX documents.
-- [ ] Create slides for the final presentation.